amnda-d/academic-website-tutorial/index.md

----
-title: "Making an Academic Website with GitHub Pages"
----

 [GitHub Pages](https://docs.github.com/en/pages) and [Jekyll](https://jekyllrb.com/) allows you to easily create a simple website, hosted at `username.github.io`.
 In this tutorial, I'll show you how to make a single page academic website like this [Example Website](http://amandadoucette.com/example-website/).
 You won't need to write any code (although you can if you want) - just markdown and possibly some simple HTML.

 ## 1. Make a GitHub Account